SusanRehl/Portfoliosite/README.md

 Sections include:
 - Software development projects
 - Graphic design and marketing projects
-- Hobbies, including travel and nature photography, artwork (watercolor and acrylic painting, and drawing), and my two cats.
+- Photography, artwork (watercolor and acrylic painting, and drawing).

-This site is under constant development!
-I will continually add more content, and try out new code to create new features.
+This site is under constant development, as I try out new technologies and add new features.